casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 ### Query global state {#query-global-state}

-Next, query the state of a Casper network at a given moment in time, which is specified by the `state-root-hash` described above.
+Next, query the state of a Casper network at a given time, specified by the `state-root-hash` described above.
 You can dive into the data stored in global state using the query path argument `q`.

 ```bash
 casper-client query-global-state \